dutchaug/beginners-workshop/lesson05/README.md

     }
 ```

+It might be a bit cumbersome at first, but this is the correct way to initialize your fragment.

 We are good if our fragment is instantiated and created by the Android system.
 But what about this `savedInstanceState` argument?
-Whenever this argument is not `null` you should know that your fragment is restored by the system and your are given a saved state bundle to re-initialize your fragment.
+Whenever this argument is not `null` you should know that your fragment is restored by the system and your are given a _saved instance state bundle_ to re-initialize your fragment.
 You cannot rely on the `getArguments` method to return anything useful in this case!

 ```java
     @Override